Costa Rica has a domestic regulation that allows using cryptocurrencies without any limitations.

 Cambiatus, a platform based on Bitcoin technology, which allows the creation of personalized tokens, has helped promote “ecological awareness” through incentives paid directly in cryptocurrencies, thus boosting the local economy.

-Costa Rica could potentially become the next El Salvador, thanks to its openness to cryptocurrencies and the good ecosystem that currently resides in the country.
-For now, it is up to the regulators, who have the last word on whether to accept bitcoin as legal tender in Costa Rica or to keep it as just another means of payment.
+Costa Rica could become the next El Salvador, thanks to its openness to cryptocurrencies and the good ecosystem currently in the country.
+It is up to the regulators, who have the last word on whether to accept bitcoin as legal tender in Costa Rica or keep it as another payment method.